-You’ll hear us talk about climate misinformation and disinformation a lot when reading about the climate crisis, global warming or renewable energy.
+If you follow our campaign you’ll hear us talk about climate misinformation and climate disinformation.
+Increasingly, articles about the climate crisis, global warming and climate policies (such as renewable energy) are also discussing climate misinformation.
 But what is climate change misinformation and what is climate disinformation?
-What’s the difference between climate change misinformation and disinformation?
-How do we combat climate misinformation?
+What is the difference between climate change misinformation and disinformation?
+And how do we combat climate misinformation?

 Let’s break it down for you.